futoin/specs/draft/ftn20_if_psp.md

 ### 3.2.1.
 Sales interface

-This interface is focused on goods and services sale with optional partial or full refund of transaction.
+This interface is focused on goods and services sale with optional partial or full refund of transactions.

 1. Payment is initiated with "sale" call from Merchant's system.
     - Note: optional invoice with details can be set in advance.